Heyonka1364/reading-notes-102d43/README.md

 **Growth Mindset**

--*Never* compare yourself to others becasue you might be starting at a different spot than them
+- *Never* compare yourself to others becasue you might be starting at a different spot than them :x:
-:x:

--*Always* remember to give your brain a break
+- *Always* remember to give your brain a break :grinning: :face_with_spiral_eyes:
-:grinning:
-:face_with_spiral_eyes:

--*Failure* is something to be prepared for and grow from
+- *Failure* is something to be prepared for and grow from :hugs:
-:hugs:

 Link to my portfolio */https://github.com/JaredPlummer5